 4. How do children qualify for free and reduced price breakfasts?

 Any child at a participating school may purchase a meal through the School Breakfast Program.
-Children from families with incomes at or below 130 percent of the Federal poverty level are eligible for free meals.
+Children from families with incomes at or below 130 percent of the federal poverty level are eligible for free meals.
 Those with incomes between 130 percent and 185 percent of the poverty level are eligible for reduced-price meals.
-(For the period July 1, 2003, through June 30, 2004, 130 percent of the poverty level is $23,920 for a family of four; 185 percent is $34,040.)
 Children from families over 185 percent of poverty pay full price, though their meals are still subsidized to some extent.

 5. How much reimbursement do schools get?

 Most of the support USDA provides to schools in the School Breakfast Program comes in the form of a cash reimbursement for each breakfast served.
-The current (July 1, 2003 through June 30, 2004) basic cash reimbursement rates are:
+The current basic cash reimbursement rates are available here.

 Schools may qualify for higher "severe need" reimbursements if a specified percentage of their lunches are served free or at a reduced price.
 Severe need payments are up to 23 cents higher than the normal reimbursements for free and reduced-price breakfasts.
-About 65 percent of the breakfasts served in the School Breakfast Program receive severe need payments.
-Higher reimbursement rates are in effect for Alaska and Hawaii.
+Higher reimbursement rates are in effect for Alaska, Hawaii, and Puerto Rico.
 Schools may charge no more than 30 cents for a reduced-price breakfast.
 Schools set their own prices for breakfasts served to students who pay the full meal price (paid), though they must operate their meal services as non-profit programs.